-Mortar joints are the filled spaces between the bricks, stones or concrete blocks that make up a wall.
-A common question for first time drillers is, should you drill directly into the brick, or into the surrounding mortar?
-And does it make a difference if joint is not flush?
-(A flush mortar joint is one where the surface is smoothed out equal to the brick) These, and more, points are addressed below.
+Mortar joints are the filled spaces between the bricks, stones, or concrete blocks that make up a wall.
+Should you drill directly into the brick or into the surrounding mortar?
+And does it make a difference if a joint is not flush?
+(A flush mortar joint is one where the surface is smoothed out equal to the brick.)
+These, and more, points are addressed below.

-Theoretically, in contemporary masonry, mortar joints are just as strong as the bricks they are binding, historically however, concrete was far more of a commodity than it is now and a dilute mortar was often used, which is highly prone to weather erosion and weakening over time.
-Consequently, in older buildings, behind an intact, hard outer layer, joints can often be weak and crumbly.
-If this is the case you can secure your rawlplug or rawlplug free anchor using composite mortar to ensure stability.
-Details can be found in our individual stone types section.
+Theoretically, in contemporary masonry, mortar joints are just as strong as the bricks they are binding.
+The joints of older buildings are generally less stable.
+Historically, concrete was a precious commodity and a diluted mortar was often used, which is highly prone to weather erosion and weakening over time.
+Behind a hard intact outer layer, joints can often be weak and brittle.
+If this is the case, you can secure your rawlplug or rawlplug free anchor using composite mortar to ensure stability.
+Details can be found under our sections dedicated to different bricks/stones.

 The 'offset' of joints can be problematic.
-Joints can be flush with the bricks, protrude, or be indented.
-Due to the offset surfaces, it may cause a non-uniform pressing of the rubber seals.
-Therefore, the joints should be made as flush with the brick as possible before installation-- either by sanding a protruding joint or by building a larger contact surface, in turn, using composite mortar).
+Joints can be flush with the brick surface, protrude, or be indented.
+This offset may prevent a uniform pressing of the rubber seals.
+Therefore, the joints should be made as flush with the brick as possible before installation-- either by sanding a protruding joint or by building a larger contact surface (using composite mortar).
 An offsest can also be remedied by inlaying small pieces of weatherproof rubber strips.
 Or, for a small extra charge, we can provide you with additional seals that you can cut to size!